Professional wrestling throws: Driver

+Abdominal stretch driver

+First the wrestler applies an Abdominal stretch.
+They then uses their free arm to creating momentum by raising it skywards and bringing down quickly in between the opponent's legs while using their own body weight to fall sideways, flipping the opponent over them to slam them on the back of their head and neck.
+NXT wrestler Gigi Dolin uses this move as a finisher called the Gigi Driver.

-Black fire driver
+Black Fire driver

 Used as a finisher by Rey Fenix, this move starts with the wrestler having their opponent up on their shoulders as if they are going to perform a muscle buster, but then spin their opponent around into a Michinoku driver II-B.

-Cobra clutch driver
+Cobra Clutch driver

 The wrestler stands behind an opponent and applies a cobra clutch on their opponent, placing one of their hands against the opponent's neck after hooking the opponent's arm with it.
 They then scoop the opponent's near leg with their other arm and lift the opponent up, flip the opponent upside down, and then either kneel or sit down, driving the opponent down to the mat on their neck.
 Another variation has the attacking wrestler apply a pumphandle prior to executing this technique and is used by wrestlers like Jinder Mahal.

 Electric chair driver

-Also known as a joker driver, In this variation of a driver, the wrestler lifts the opponent on their shoulders in an electric chair sitting position and then takes hold of the opponent and pulls them over their shoulder and down to the mat while falling to a sit out position so that the opponent lands on their upper back and neck between the legs of the wrestler, facing towards them, usually resulting in a pin.
-A one-handed variation is used by Kenny Omega, known as the one-winged angel.
-Chris Hero has also used this move as well, calling it the Rubik's Cube.
+Also known as a Joker Driver.
+In this variation of a driver, the wrestler lifts the opponent on their shoulders in an electric chair sitting position and then takes hold of the opponent and pulls them over their shoulder and down to the mat while falling to a sit out position so that the opponent lands on their upper back and neck between the legs of the wrestler, facing towards them, usually resulting in a pin.
+A one-handed variation is used by Kenny Omega, known as the One-Winged Angel and by Big Damo known as the Ulster Plantation.
+Chris Hero has also used this move as well, calling it the Rubik's Cube, as well as "Speedball" Mike Bailey, who uses a cross-legged version of the move called the Flamingo Driver.